PetarSpassov/Quinngard/README.md

 # Quinngard
-An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to add quality of life and balance changes to the PVE modes of the game, especially Bifrost.
+An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to add quality of life and balance changes to the Bifrost game-mode.
+Expect faster maps, more impactful bonuses, additional realms and secondary objectives, and much, much more!

 ## __Disclaimer__
 None of the assets used in this mod belong to me.
 All credit and rights go to the creators of Northgard, Shiro Games.
 This mod is merely a harmless modification of game files meant to be used in solo and cooperative PVE play.
-This mod is not officially endorsed by Shiro Games and is my own labour of love for the game.

 All rights to music used from outside the game belong to their respective creators.
 Credit for music used from outside Northgard has been given where appropriate.

 Special thanks to Manevolent, whose setup, patience, and guidance made this possible.

-## __Installation__
-Download `res1.pak` and place it within your Northgard folder.
-For Steam, this would look something like this: `X\Steam\steamapps\common\Northgard`

-You can easily reach it by right-clicking the game in your Steam Library and pressing `Manage -> Browse local files`.
-You should now have `res.pak` and `res1.pak`.

-NOTE: If you already have a `res1.pak`, you will need to rename this one to `res2.pak`.
-The game reads `res.pak` files in numerical order, starting from `res.pak` -> `res1.pak` -> `res2.pak`, etc. If you have `res.pak` and `res2.pak`, the game will NOT load `res2.pak`.

 ### **Will this mod work in co-op?**
 Yes.
 You can play co-op with your friends, but you must launch the game in Peer-to-Peer, and they must also have this mod installed.
 If you play on servers, the mod will not be loaded.